LZTek-io/LTek-io/docs/en/Basics/1 Creating Your Sightline Account.md

 ---

-If you have any questions, or things you think should be added to our user guides please reach out to us on our [Community Discord](https://discord.gg/zNCZnKNXEv).
+If you have any questions, or things you think should be added to our user guides please reach out to us on our [Discord Community](https://discord.gg/zNCZnKNXEv).

 Thank you!